Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Introduction

-We present a new construction algorithm for {\pth} that overcomes the overhead of the folklore partitioning approach and, yet, easily adapts to all the above four settings.
+We present a new construction algorithm for {\pth} that overcomes the overhead of the folklore partitioning approach and, yet, easily adapts to all of the above four settings.
 We conduct an extensive experimental assessment over real-world string collections, ranging in size from tens of millions to several billions of strings.
-We show that {\pth} is competitive at building MPHFs with the best existing techniques that also support parallel execution and external-memory scaling.
-However and very importantly, {\pth} retains the best lookup time, i.e., 2 -- 6$\times$ smaller than other techniques.
+We show that {\pth} is competitive at building MPHFs with the best existing techniques that also support parallel execution and external-memory processing.
+However, and very importantly, {\pth} retains the best lookup time being 2 -- 6 times faster than other techniques.
+Our C++ MPHF library is publicly available at \url{https://github.com/jermp/pthash}.